fablabbcn/smartcitizen-docs/docs/Guides/firmware/Edit the Firmware.md

-The data board of your SmartSmart Citizen Kit is has two **two microcontrollers**:
+The data board of your Smart Citizen Kit is has two **two microcontrollers**:

 ![](/assets/images/sck_2/SCK21_Microcontrollers.png)